 Ahead of the curve

-Through adopting systems with specialist capabilities, algorithms and in-depth knowledge of the dynamics of industries which are subject to complex sales curves, retailers and distributors are able to react to daily buying patterns, or even hourly ones, and adjust foreacsts accordingly.
-So, for example, sales data received on day one will drive a plan for the coming weeks, with each subsequent day’s sales being analysed to recalculate and refine that plan.
+Through adopting systems with specialist capabilities, algorithms and in-depth knowledge of the dynamics of industries which are subject to complex sales curves, retailers and distributors are able to react to daily buying patterns, or even hourly ones, and adjust forecasts accordingly.
+So, for example, sales data received on day one will drive a plan for the coming weeks, with each subsequent day’s sales being analyzed to recalculate and refine that plan.

 It’s imperative that these systems also factor in variables such as seasonal demands, marketing spend, promotional events, the level of buzz created via word of mouth on social media, competitor launches, and the number of other stockists in the vicinity, as well as success and trends associated with previous releases.
 Only through utilizing all of these insights can retailers align insights and create plans which ensure demand is met as accurately as possible.